 Cats Are Mean: Subverted in the character of the lion Grograman.
 Yes, all land around him is turned into scorching desert, and no one can touch him without being burnt to a crisp, but this is an involuntary part of his nature and not a sign of malice or inner evil.
 When Bastian, protected by the AURYN, is able to speak with him, Grograman comes across as a quite personable, even friendly, beast, as well as rather melancholy due to his enforced solitude, ignorance about his origin, and painful (daily) Transformation Sequence.
 The scenes where Bastian discovers the truth about him, and sits with him so he won't be alone, are genuinely moving, and Grograman himself is actually treated as a brave companion by Bastian to the point he wants the lion to come with him on his journey (which Grograman points out to him is sadly impossible since he takes the desert with him wherever he goes).

 Eldritch Abomination: The Nothing.
 There are quite literally no words to adequately describe it, as shown in the first chapter when one of the messengers struggles through describing a lake being replaced by nothing.
 Not like a hole or a dried-up lake, because then there would be a hole or a dried lake bed there.
 No, it's nothing.
 And when Atreyu takes a look at it from afar, he can't even glance at the Nothing head-on, and his eyes hurt just from seeing it, because his brain can't comprehend it.
+It isn't just blackness, because black is a thing that can be comprehended.
+It isn't even empty space which matter once occupied, because empty space is still something that can be occupied.
 It is, long story short, something that should not be... because it isn't.

 Equivalent Exchange: Each wish made on AURYN consumes a memory of home.
 To be precise, the amount of memory consumed is proportional to the difficulty of the wish.
-And woe betide you should you run out before finding your way back.
+Woe betide you should you run out before finding your way back.

 Even Evil Has Standards: Gaya, the Princess of Darkness.
-Though she is never shown as a character, she sweet talks and capture Gmork for his evil plans to destroy her home of Fantastica.
+Though she is never shown as a character, she sweet talks and capture Gmork for his Evil Plan to destroy her home of Fantastica.